Skip to contents

 #> └──────┴────────┴─────────────┴────────────┴───┴────────────┴────────────┴────────────┴────────────┘

-Note: Several functions trigger the evaluation of a lazy query: compute(), collect(), as.data.frame(), and as_tibble().
+Several functions trigger the evaluation of a lazy query: compute(), collect(), as.data.frame(), and as_tibble().
 If you want to return a Polars DataFrame, use compute().
 If you want to return a standard R data.frame, for example to use it in statistical analysis, use any of the three other functions.
-Be warned that if the dataset is too big compared to your available memory, this will crash the R session.
+Be aware that if the dataset is too big compared to your available memory, this will crash the R session.

 tidypolars also supports many functions from base, lubridate or stringr.
 When these are used inside filter(), mutate() or summarize(), tidypolars will automatically convert them to use the Polars engine under the hood.
 Take a look at the vignette “R and Polars expressions” for more information.